 – When you do the bounce make sure the starting and ending markers are always at the same spot.

-Last is exporting the audio file, this is relatively easy, all you have to do is pick a format you want it to be in, and if you have a Mixing engineer lined up you can also ask them, what format would you like me to send you the audio files?
+Last is exporting the audio file from the protools session, this is relatively easy, all you have to do is pick a format you want it to be in, and if you have a Mixing engineer lined up you can also ask them, what format would you like me to send you the audio files?
 WAV, AIFF, etc.

 You can place the exports in a folder or some programs have the option of exporting each individual track separately in just one bounce.